woodrush/lambdalisp/README.md

 so the entire computation process solely consists of the beta-reduction of lambda terms, without introducing any non-lambda-type object.

-Supported features are closures and persistent bindings with `let`, reader macros, 32-bit signed integers, strings, and many more.
+Supported features are closures and persistent bindings with `let`, reader macros, 32-bit signed integers, strings, and much more.
 LambdaLisp is tested by running programs on both Common Lisp and LambdaLisp and comparing their outputs.
-The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) written for this project, used to compile LambdaLisp itself.
+The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) written for this project, also used to compile LambdaLisp itself.

 When run on a lambda calculus interpreter that runs on the terminal, LambdaLisp presents a REPL where you can interactively define and evaluate Lisp expressions.